The exact appearance of a Havapoo can vary based on whether the genes of its Poodle or Havanese parent are more dominant.

 |Low shedding: With their Poodle genes, Havapoos don’t shed much at all.||Not a good guard dog: Havadoodles do not make a good guard dog.|

-Havanoodle puppies generally weight between 1.5 and 2.5 pounds when they are eight weeks old.
+Havanoodle puppies generally weigh between 1.5 and 2.5 pounds when they are eight weeks old.
 Six-month-old puppies weigh between 6.6 and 13.4 pounds.
-Havapoos should be full grown by the time they are 12 months old.
+Havapoos should be fully grown by the time they are 12 months old.